enribd/choose-your-own-it-readventure/content/learning-paths/system-design.md

 The following paths are opened to you now, choose wisely:

 - [Microservices :construction:](/content/learning-paths/microservices): Study the pinnacle of distributed systems architectures, learn its tenets, and foremost, when and how to implement it.
+- [Event Driven Architecture (EDA) :construction:](/content/learning-paths/event-driven-architecture): Asynchronous communication between services is possible using events.
+There is a lot to learn here, the main challenge is changing the way you think about communication patterns.

+Want to change the subject?
+Here are some suggestions about other paths you can explore:

+- [Kubernetes :ballot_box_with_check:](/content/learning-paths/kubernetes): Run containers at scale and unlock the power of building microservice platforms thanks to the Kubernetes orchestrator.

 <details><summary><i><b>Bonus quest</b>: Learn more related concepts! :round_pushpin: :beginner: :gem: </i></summary>